mikeckennedy/text-encoding-aspnet-mvc-by-example/README.md

 On the other hand, if you're building a CMS or utility helper method, you do not want to filter out the HTML a user might type.
-They probably need to enter some HTML which you�ll want to show to all the other users.
+They probably need to enter some HTML which you'll want to show to all the other users.
 Same thing goes for code your app might generate.

 There are at least three ways which MVC manages and encodes (or does not encode) text data.
-Knowing which scenario you�re targeting allows you to choose the right option.
+Knowing which scenario you're targeting allows you to choose the right option.
 We'll look at four examples in this post:

 Keep reading at [http://blog.michaelckennedy.net/2012/10/15/understanding-text-encoding-in-asp-net-mvc/](http://blog.michaelckennedy.net/2012/10/15/understanding-text-encoding-in-asp-net-mvc/)